mabiesen/CSharp_DB_Library/README.md

 ### Accomplishments as of first commit

-1. Successful unit testing of DB, DBTables, SQLConnection, TypeValidation
+1. Successful unit testing of DB, DBTables, SQLConnection, TypeValidation, DBCommMaster

 ### TODO as of first commit